Bill: Shut up, Ted.

 - In Sword Art Online, pictured above, Kirito (age 16) and Asuna (age 17) adopt the little girl Yui in the VRMMORPG of the same name.
-Yui is technically less than two years old, but acts closer to a precocious six year old.
+Yui is technically less than 2-years-old, but acts closer to a precocious 6-year-old.

 - You're Under Arrest!: Ken Nakajima's stepmother Sena, who is younger than her stepson.
 Played for Laughs when Miyuki and Natsumi at first think she is Ken's biological mother and try to figure out how it happened.
 A major plot point involves Sena trying to get Ken to acknowledge her as his mom.

 - Jeff Foxworthy jokes about his father getting remarried to a woman young enough that Jeff has to take her to school the next day.

 - In the Age of Apocalypse, Rogue married Magneto and became stepmother to his sole surviving child Quicksilver, despite being younger than him.